 AI that synchronises lip movements with dubbed audio for video localisation across languages.
 Includes face re-animation and multilingual dubbing; distinct from text-to-speech which generates audio without visual synchronisation.

 AI lip-sync and video dubbing has crossed from experimental novelty into production deployment at enterprises and scale-dependent creators, but premium content production remains blocked by persistent quality gaps and regulatory uncertainty.
 That tension—practical viability for cost-sensitive workflows versus unresolved emotional/prosody gaps—defines its leading-edge status.
-YouTube's rollout to 80M+ creators (April 2026) and Meta's Advantage+ advertising integration (March 2026) signal mainstream adoption, yet infrastructure-level improvements are now the focus: NeuralSpace's AWS deployment reduced model training from months to days (96% speedup), and agentic QC tools (Hudson AI, Deepdub) are embedding lip-sync workflows directly into studio pipelines.
+YouTube's rollout to 80M+ creators (April 2026) and Meta's Advantage+ advertising integration (March 2026) signal mainstream adoption, yet infrastructure-level improvements are now the focus: real-time performance breakthroughs (KAIST's Lip Forcing achieving 31 FPS on 1.3B models, 39.8x speedup on 14B—moving lip sync from batch to streaming), NeuralSpace's AWS deployment reducing model training from months to days (96% speedup), and agentic QC tools (Hudson AI, Deepdub) embedding lip-sync workflows directly into studio pipelines.
+Global AI voice cloning market reached $4.06B in 2026 with media/entertainment holding 46.35% share, yet regulatory acceleration is consolidating adoption: the NO FAKES Act reintroduced at federal level establishing 70-year voice-replication rights.
 Content creators leveraging AI dubbing see measurable uplift—dedicated dubbed channels outperform audio-track approaches by 100x—but only when distribution strategy accounts for algorithm limitations.
 The primary ceiling remains unchanged: Amazon's anime dub withdrawal (January 2026) and Korea Times reporting of 50% voice-actor income decline underscore that emotional authenticity and labour consent barriers, not technical feasibility, now block enterprise adoption at premium scale.

 The vendor ecosystem has shifted from standalone tools to infrastructure components.
 Multi-vendor lip-sync APIs are maturing (Sync Labs, Kling, Omnihuman) with documented speed/accuracy trade-offs.
 India's OTT market has established production-grade standards (≤1.5 frame LSE-D, ≤40ms offset, 92% bilabial accuracy); 5,000+ titles are in production globally.
 Yet technical barriers remain: multi-speaker scenes, angled camera views, and language-specific phonetic failures (Arabic, Hindi, Mandarin) persist.